priyanka-borate/A03/README.md

 # A03
-#Directions for Using WebStorm and Git:
+##H2 Directions for Using WebStorm and Git:
+Alt-H2
 1. Visit https://git-scm.com/downloads and download Git, then install it on your computer.
 2. Visit https://www.jetbrains.com/community/education/#students and create a JetBrains account using your student credentials.
 3. After verification, download WebStorm from the JetBrains website and install it on your computer.